Nevada Interscholastic Activities Association: Notes

-1-Only schools in Southern Nevada compete in this sport.
+1 Only schools in Southern Nevada compete in this sport.

-2-Only schools in Northern Nevada compete in this sport.
+2 Only schools in Northern Nevada compete in this sport.

-3-Only schools in Northern Nevada compete in girls soccer in the Fall season.
+3 Only schools in Northern Nevada compete in girls soccer in the Fall season.

-4-Only schools in Southern Nevada compete in girls soccer in the Winter season.
+4 Only schools in Southern Nevada compete in girls soccer in the Winter season.

-5-Girls may participate in the boys only sanctioned sports (football and wrestling), as there is no corresponding sport for them.
+5 Girls may participate in the boys only sanctioned sports (football and wrestling), as there is no corresponding sport for them.
 However, they will play against males athletes if they do so.

 State Champions by Sport

-This list includes the state champions for the 10 most recent seasons for Division I (AAAA/4A) schools.
+This list includes state championship results for recent seasons for schools competing in the highest division existing in that year.